 You will have access to 50+ pages of data, tips, and advice.

-Before we get too far, let’s take a step back and define exactly what employee benefits are.
 Employee benefits are additional perks on top of an employee’s salary.
-They can be intangible or tangible in nature, but always offer additional support to an employee’s overall well being.
+They can be intangible or tangible in nature, but always offer additional support to an employee’s overall well-being.

 Companies are expected to offer employee benefits within a compensation package.
-Some benefits are required by law, while others are offered as additional support for an employee or as a way to stand out amongst talent competitors.
+Some benefits are required by law, while others are offered as additional support for an employee or as a way to stand out among competitors.

 Examples of Employee Benefits